• Lassie Web: Movies/Other Media

 Lassie and Timmy View Master cover

-It was Sawyer who first put a new spin on the old family favorite, the stereopticon viewer, and gave it new life as a children's toy.
+It was first Sawyer who put a new spin on the old family favorite, the stereopticon viewer (see the Jeff episode "The Gift"), and gave it new life as a children's toy.
 But instead of sepia or black and white cards on a wooden holder, the new version consisted of 7 pairs of color slides in a circular mount which fitted a plastic viewer with a pull-down handle which advanced the disk to its next position.
 Thus the "Viewmaster" was born and several generations of children grew up being able to see three dimensional slides of everything from Bible stories to their favorite TV or movies to places they might never get to travel to, from Disneyland to the Grand Canyon.

 A set of three slide cards wouldn't be all you received: your favorite came in a packet with a color cover and a description of the disks on the opposite side.
 Inside with the disks was a 16 page booklet that followed the disks frame by frame with a recreation of the story.